Crime and Punishment

 Further details:

-• References to suicide: A character suggests that another character should shoot themselves.
-A character looks over a bridge and thinks how easy it would be to jump in the water.
-We learn that a character jumps over the railings and into the water.
+• References to suicide: A character looks over a bridge and thinks how easy it would be to jump in the water.
+A character encourages another character to “leave a note” in case they feel like “ending it all”.
+A character wonders if another character is “thinking of doing something stupid”.

 • Strong language: 5 uses of the word “fuck”.
-3 uses of the word “shit”.
-1 use of the word “bitch”.
+2 uses of the word “shit”.
+1 use of the word “bitch”, 1 use of the word “dickhead”.

 • Animal cruelty: The lead character has a vivid memory, depicted in a dream sequence, in which a horse is beaten to death by drunken peasants.
 While this is portrayed in a stylised, non-realistic way, the scene is emotionally intense.